jqhoogland/react-todos/README.md

   { label: 'Canceled', value: "canceled", icon: "🗑" }
 ];
 ```

+- Then change the top level component from a todos & completed list to a separate list for each status.

 Goals:
 - Learn how to break apart files into a semisensible structure.
 (Atomic components is overkill and bad.)